 However, the hard data on Dubai crime stats backs me up.

-Wikipedia also has a good summary and concludes that overall crime in the UAE is low.
+Wikipedia’s Crime in UAE page also has a good summary and concludes that overall crime in the UAE is low.

-What types of crimes are a risk in Dubai?
+What types of crimes happen in Dubai?

 Yes, if you read the UK and USA Government travel websites, there are advisories for terrorist attacks in Dubai.
 However, you will see the same advisories for London, Paris, New York…it’s become the world we live in.